jube33717f/Stock_Info/README.md

 cd client && npm i && npm start
 ```

-example dataset in '/server/Data'
+* example dataset in dir '/server/Data'
-use email/password in user.json to login the service
+* use email/password in user.json to log into and try the service

 # Tech/framework used
 Client Side: